Site icon Vern Bender

 A fresco depicting the First Council of Nicaea at the Vatican‘s Sistine Salon

 • In the short term, the Council did not completely solve the problems it was convened to discuss, and a period of conflict and upheaval continued for some time.
-Constantine was succeeded by two Arian emperors in the Eastern Empire: his son, Constantius II, and Valens.
+Constantine was succeeded by two Arian emperors in the Eastern Empire: his Son, Constantius II, and Valerius.
 Valens could not resolve the outstanding ecclesiastical issues and unsuccessfully confronted St. Basil over the Nicene Creed.[73]

-• Pagan powers within the empire sought to maintain and, at times, re-establish paganism in the emperor’s seat (see Arbogast and Julian the Apostate).
-Arians and Meletians soon regained nearly all of the rights they had lost.
+• Pagan powers within the empire sought to maintain and re-establish paganism in the emperor’s seat (see Arbogast and Julian the Apostate).
+Arians and relations soon regained nearly all of the rights they had lost.
 Consequently, Arianism continued to spread and be a subject of debate within the Church during the remainder of the 4th century.
 Almost immediately, Eusebius of Nicomedia, an Arian bishop and cousin to Constantine I, used his influence at court to sway Constantine’s favor from the proto-orthodox Nicene bishops to the Arians.[74]

 • Eustathius of Antioch was deposed and exiled in 330.
 Athanasius, who had succeeded Alexander as Bishop of Alexandria, was deposed by the First Synod of Tyre in 335, and Marcellus of Ancyra followed him in 336.
 Arius returned to Constantinople to be readmitted to the Church but died shortly before he could be received.
 Constantine died the following year after finally receiving baptism from Arian Bishop Eusebius of Nicomedia, and “with his passing the first round in the battle after the Council of Nicaea was ended.”[74]